There Came an Echo

-There Came an Echo is a real-time tactics video game developed for the PlayStation 4, Microsoft Windows through Steam and was released on 24 February 2015.
+There Came an Echo is a real-time tactics video game developed for Microsoft Windows through Steam in 2015, and for PlayStation 4's PlayStation Network in 2016.
+It is the sequel to the 2011 video game Before the Echo.
 The player can use a voice control system to direct their units around the battlefield to ensure a tactical advantage over the enemy.
 The game features voice actors Wil Wheaton, Ashly Burch, Yuri Lowenthal, Laura Bailey and Cassandra Morris.

 The game was crowdfunded via Kickstarter for $115,570 (USD) by 3,906 backers, the requested budget was $90,000.
 The game received further investment from Intel to implement Intel's RealSense technology.